 Our classes will start up again in November 2020 with a focus on sewing workshops for kid's, teens and adults.
 We will continue to have amazing instructors that bring their own creativity and talents to the Fashion Lab NY Family.
 Our focus, as always, will be on teaching you and your children lifelong skills through the lens of fashion.
 The project-based curriculum will not only teach you/your child to sew, but will instill in both a practical application of math, science, reading and comprehension.
 We pride ourselves on being a creative and educational outlet for the entire family.

-Her passion for design started when she was six, making clothes by hand for her dolls, and herself.
-Once she got a sewing machine there was no stopping her.
-While her high school friends were at the mall buying clothes, Arlene was at the fabric store designing something that would express her uniqueness.
+As the founder and owner of Fashion Lab NY, my passion for design started when I was young, making clothes by hand for my dolls, and myself.
+Once I got a sewing machine, I was hooked.
+While my high school friends were at the mall buying clothes, I was at the fabric store designing something that would express my individuality.

-Always knowing she wanted to be in the Fashion Industry, Arlene went to Philadelphia University where she received a B.S. degree in Textile Design.
-Now, a 30- year veteran in the fashion industry, Arlene has led design, product development and merchandising for global brands including New Era Cap, Life is good, Timberland and OshKosh B'Gosh.
+I always knew I wanted to be in Fashion, although my path was not always a straight shot.
+I attended Philadelphia University where I received a B.S. degree in Textile Design.
+I moved to NYC, where I worked in Fashion Marketing, Product Development and Merchandising.
+Now, after 35-years in fashion, I have had the pleasure of leading design, product development and merchandising teams for brands including New Era Cap, Life is good, Timberland and OshKosh B'Gosh.

-In addition to FASHION LAB NY, Arlene has taught Fashion Forecasting at Buffalo State College and holds a position on the Advisory Board for The Harkness Center Fashion Design Technology Program.
-Inspiring and mentoring others to develop their creative talents is what drives her today.
+As a Buffalo transplant, I felt the desire to support my new home town's cultural and creative growth.
+I began teaching Fashion Forecasting at Buffalo State College and now hold the position of Advisory Board Chair for The Harkness Center of Fashion Design and Technology Program.
+Inspiring and mentoring others to develop their creative talents and grow their own fashion businesses is what drives me today.

 Carly Richardson - Assistant and Instructor